 Submission fees are non-refundable and help to cover application processing.

-The Estelle Klein Award winner is determined through a nomination and member vote process.
+Estelle Klein Award: The Estelle Klein Award winner is determined through a nomination and FMO member vote process.
 FMO members are encouraged to submit nominations for worthy candidates during the awards submission period.
-A committee comprised of former winners and current board members will select up to five nominations to be presented to the membership for a vote.
+A committee comprised of former winners and current FMO board members will select a short list to be presented to the membership for a vote.

 Stingray Rising Star Award